bryanrcarlson/CafModelingFlexCropping_CropSyst/readme.md

 	* Project template directory - a mirror of Kaur directory prior to running setup scripts.
 For new setups, it is advised to copy/paste the template directory, rename it, and run setup.sh scripts starting at the higher directory level and moving to a specific scenario directory.
 * scripts
 	* Scripts relating to collating output and other helper utils

+## License

+As a work of the United States government, this project is in the public domain within the United States.

+Additionally, we waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.